Monitor your medical systems

 Feature set, usability, price performance ratio, licensing, implementation efforts, technical support.

-In this case you should also turn attention on the following aspects:
+Additionally, in this case you should also turn attention on the following aspects:

 Comprehensive IT monitoring